13

 A brief history: Established in Paris in 1972 by brother and sister Gilbert and Maguy Le Coze, Le Bernardin expanded to New York in 1986.
 Decorated chef Eric Ripert has run the kitchen for more than 20 years, following the untimely passing of Gilbert.

 What to order: Le Bernardin offers several menu options.
 The classic four-course dinner menu is split into four sections – almost raw, barely touched, lightly cooked and 'upon request' – with dishes marrying French and global influences, especially those from Asia.
-Think thinly pounded Yellowfin tuna with foie gras, toasted baguette and chives; or steamed lobster, kumquat and charred cucumber with a spiced shellfish-citrus broth.
+Think warm scallop and uni with a seaweed-lemon marinière broth; or baked striped bass with braised daikon, pickled hon-shimeji and madeira-chestnut jus.
 There is also a popular vegetarian tasting menu, but those looking for the most complete experience should opt for the chef's menu, featuring the classics and Ripert's personal favourites.

 What's the vibe?
 The dining room is a comfortable, modern space with waiters in Nehru-style jackets carefully presiding over the white tablecloth dining room's well-heeled clientele.
-Soft jazz plays, there are soft spotlights that illuminate each dish picture perfectly, and there's a murmur of soft conversation from fellow diners.
+A soundtrack of soft jazz and gentle conversation from fellow diners sets the tone, as do the spotlights that perfectly illuminate each dish.
 The service is impeccable, bordering on telepathic.

 Contact